 The relationship between a leader and team members is a delicate one.

 Frequently, the relationship is strained and stretched sometimes beyond repair.
 Often no one knows what initially caused the problem.
 The attitudes and actions of the leader do affect the team member.
 They may in fact cause the spirit of the team member to react to the spirit of the leader.
 When this happens then the relationship is thrown into a tension that is destructive, unproductive, and possibly irreconcilable.
-The same is true with the team members' attitudes and actions.
+The same is true with the team members’ the relationship is strained and stretched sometimes beyond repair.
+Often no one knows what initially caused the problem. attitudes and actions.
 They too can cause the spirit of the leader to react.

 Often we are unaware of what it is that has caused the spirit of another to react but we can sense the distance or tension in the relationship.
 As leaders and team members, who are serving together as part of the church and God’s Kingdom, it is essential that our relationship not be torn apart.